LCC-CIT/CS210-CourseMaterials/Labs/Lab07-MCP/BuildWeatherMcpServer.md

 ## Project Setup

 We will use standard Python tools (`venv` and `pip`) to set up the environment.
-The environment will include the ["official" Python MCP SDK](https://modelcontextprotocol.github.io/python-sdk/).
+The environment will include the ["official" Python MCP SDK](https://modelcontextprotocol.github.io/python-sdk/) from the Anthropic MCP open-source project.

 - First make a new project folder with a name like `weather-mcp`
   - In that folder, using a terminal, do the following :